bipin-adh/Android-App-Using-Bankaks-Api/README.md

 ## Android-App-Using-Bankaks-Api
 This project is an application for the coding assessment provided by Bankaks .

+## Issue : :warning: There is an error in `regex`provided by API response.
+It has been handled through a try catch block and as per the condition required.

 ## Problem Statement:

-:warning: There is an error in `regex`provided by API response.
-It has been handled through a try catch block and as per the condition required.

 A user on the Bankaks mobile platform wants to make a bill payment for a given particular country.
 As there are multiple countries, the inputs for each